LeavyPZQ/Ccore/README.md

 - Real-time updates: The chatroom provides real-time updates so users can see new messages as they come in.
 - User-friendly interface: The chatroom has a user-friendly interface that is easy to use.

+## **Currently working on**

+- [ ] add encryption
+- [ ] room system
+      - create rooms
+      - make rooms private with a password
+      - make rooms customizable with own name roomID and link
+      - autoremove unvisited rooms after a period of time
+- [ ] save msg in cookies for the ability to revisit old chatrooms
+- [x] identify diffrent clients in one room
+- [x] save anonymous entry data in browser local storage for a faster reconnect
+- [x] adding and removing clients
+- [x] name setup

 ## **Getting started**

 To get started with the chatroom, follow these steps: